3 years full-time (plus optional placement year)

 ABB (full entry requirements)

-Examine how our actions are shaped by our social environment and explore the values, ideas and beliefs people hold, and the lives we live.
+Examine how our actions are altered by our social environment, and explore the values, ideas and beliefs that shape our lives.

 Understand how social, economic, political and cultural forces shape individuals.
 Challenge your views on topics debated in society and learn to evaluate evidence, think critically and craft arguments – attributes valued by employers.

-As you progress, you'll develop specialisms and expertise, leading up to your 10,000-word dissertation.
+As you progress, you'll develop specialisms and expertise, leading up to your dissertation.

 In Year 1, you'll be introduced to classic and contemporary social theory, criminology and social psychology.
 You will learn the skills sociologists need, such as presentation and writing skills, while having your sociological imagination inspired and challenged.